1. OUR TERMS AND CONDITIONS

 All customer information is taken from a registration form on each of our websites.
 The Customer enters this information as part of the registration process, and this is required in order for the Customer to order any product/service from the Company.

-All information provided by the Customer is kept secure and adheres to all points laid out in the Data Protection Act 1998.
+All information provided by the Customer is kept secure and adheres to all points laid out in the Data Protection Act 1998 and GDPR.

 The Company can assist the Customer with the import of any data to Company infrastructure.
 This is only on acceptance by the Company that the Customer meets specified criteria.
 Company support is provided by an online support system, which requires input of data by the Customer as a prerequisite to the above process.